Rugeley: Methodist

-Amenities

-Schools in the area include The Hart School (formerly two separate schools – Fair Oak Academy and Hagley Park Academy).

-Rugeley has a modern swimming pool and leisure centre, opened 2006 on Burnthill Lane.
-Rugeley has a skate park in Hagley Park.

-Rugeley's town centre has an outdoor market three days per week on Tuesdays, Thursdays and Saturdays.
-It also has an indoor market and a shopping centre called the Brewery Street Arcade.
-Rugeley has a number of well known high street names like Boots, Argos, Greggs, Costa Coffee, McDonald's, Burger King, Subway Restaurant, Tesco and Morrisons among other well known retailers.
-Along with these main high street retailers there are still a number of smaller Momma & Poppa style shops.

-Residents of the town benefit from their proximity to Cannock Chase and indeed there is a heritage trail funded by the National Lottery linking the town to Hednesford with excellent disabled access.
-The trail contains numerous notice boards highlighting the town's history.
-The Chase has many activities including hiking, camping, mountain bike trails and the local Go Ape which is located at Birches Valley, Rugeley which is also the centre of both the Forestry Commission and Forest Live outdoor annual concerts.

-Rugeley also has a state-of-the-art health centre off Sandy Lane, a replacement for its predecessor on Horsefair.
-A modern care home now stands on the site of the former surgery.
-Technically, two separate surgeries coexist there.
-There is also the Aelfgar Surgery in Taylors Lane.
-There is also the Springfields Health & Well Being Centre which caters for the Springfield and Etching Hill Areas as well as the Brereton Clinic.

-Rugeley Rose Theatre is a theatre and community centre in Taylors Lane.

 Sport

-Rugeley is home to two cricket clubs (Rugeley C.C. and Trent Valley C.C.), several football clubs and Rugeley Rugby Club.
+Rugeley is home to two cricket clubs (Rugeley C.C. and Trent Valley C.C.), several football clubs, Rugeley Rugby Club and Staffordshire Quantums Rugby League.

-Rugeley Snooker Club meets in Heron Court Hall.
+Rugeley Snooker Club (previously known as Rugeley Billiards Club) was established in 1850.
+Since 1964, after it had to relocate from Bow Street, it has owned and has been based at Heron Court Hall, a large gothic style mansion built in 1851 (by Joseph Whitgreave, who was also a chief founder of the St Joseph and St Etheldreda church, built opposite the mansion).
+The club has 4 well maintained snooker tables, including an accessible table situated on the ground floor, a members bar and a small function room that can be hired out for local community based purposes.

 Rugeley Rifle Club, catering to .22 and air gun target shooting, moved to its current location near the Town Station in 1971 and is noted for member Victoria Bradbury, bronze medallist at the 2018 ISSF World Shooting Championships.

 The Lea Hall Social Club, which underwent extensive renovation between 2005 and 2011, serves Rugeley residents with a variety of facilities including cricket and football pitches, a crown bowling green.
 There used to be tennis courts, but they are now gone and replaced with housing.

 Etching Hill Tennis Club has offered casual and competitive hard court play to members since 1952.

 Hawkesyard Golf (formerly known as the St. Thomas Priory Golf Course) is to the east of the town on the Hawkesyard Estate.